skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-ports.rst

 Internal Load Balancers
 ^^^^^^^^^^^^^^^^^^^^^^^

-To restrict your services to be accessible only within the cluster, you can set all SkyPilot services to use `Internal Load Balancers <https://kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer>`_.
+To restrict your services to be accessible only within the cluster, you can set all SkyPilot services to use `internal load balancers <https://kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer>`_.

 Depending on your cloud, set the appropriate annotation in the SkyPilot config file (``~/.sky/config.yaml``):

 .. tab-set::

     .. tab-item:: GKE
-        :sync: internal-service-gke
+        :sync: internal-lb-gke

         .. code-block:: yaml